-Our United Kingdom (UK) subsidiary, Liquidity Services Ltd, (LSL) has ceased its operations and has substantially liquidated its assets and liabilities.
-Through the acquisition of Geneva Industries (Geneva) in 2008, Liquidity Services Limited conducted sales of surplus assets and retail merchandise.
-Following the acquisition of Geneva, the economic downturn, and a low buyer adoption rate of online inventory sourcing created ongoing losses that were not sustainable.
+During 2011, the Company ceased operating its United Kingdom business which had conducted sales of surplus assets and retail merchandise.
+The economic downturn and a low buyer adoption rate of online inventory sourcing created ongoing losses that were not sustainable.